unbraind/IDE-scheduler/README.md

 </div>

 **Kilo Scheduler** is a task scheduling extension for VS Code that seamlessly integrates with [Kilo Code](https://github.com/Kilo-Org/kilocode).
 It allows you to automate recurring tasks and workflows directly within your development environment.

-This extension was created from a fork of Roo Scheduler and adapted to work with [Kilo Code](https://github.com/Kilo-Org/kilocode), using similar patterns/components.
+Important: This project is a fork of [kyle-apex/roo-scheduler](https://github.com/kyle-apex/roo-scheduler).
+All credit for the original Scheduler concept and implementation belongs to that project.
+This fork adapts the extension to work natively with Kilo Code (IDs, APIs, config, assets) and maintains feature parity where possible.

 ## Key Features